machdyne/ferrit/README.md

 ## Hardware

-FERRIT is a modular upgradable system with of 3 component types:
+FERRIT is a modular upgradable system with 3 component types:

 - A controller
 - A passive backplane